GunnarMorrigan/mqrstt/README.md

   - Lean
   - Keep alive depends on actual communication

   ### To do
     - Enforce size of outbound messages (e.g. Publish)
     - Sync API
     - More testing
     - More documentation
     - Remove logging calls or move all to test flag

 ## Examples
+  ### Notes:
+  - Your handler should not wait too long

-You want to reconnect (with a new stream) after the network encountered an error or a disconnect took place!
+  - Create a new connection when an error or disconnect is encountered
+  - Handlers only get incoming packets

 ### Smol example:
 ```rust